ada-lyn/ada-lyn.github.io/index.md

 - Content of review (length of text, number of 'helpful' votes, author, verified_purchase, ...)
 - Eventually : influence of the language (if we can find some common products)

-## Research questions

-A list of research questions we would like to address during the project.

-- What factors influence the amount of stars given in an amazon review (other than product quality)?
-- Is there a way to correct this bias?
-Should we correct this bias?
-- Eventually : Should we trust the number of stars or the review itself to know how people really liked a product ?

 ## Dataset

 We will use the [Amazon Dataset](http://jmcauley.ucsd.edu/data/amazon/).